raphael-group/decifer/README.md

 For the column containing the `true_cluster_DCF`, the CIs correspond to 95% confidence intervals that have been corrected for multiple tests.
 Specifically, for each cluster, we find the lower CI by finding the X=[0.025/(number of hypothesis tests)] quantile, where the number of tests corresponds to (number of clusters)\*(number of samples for patient).
 The same procedure is used for the upper CI, by finding the quantile that corresponds to 1-X.

-These cluster CIs may also be found in the output file ending in `.cluster.CIs.tsv`.
+These cluster CIs may also be found in the output file ending in `_cluster.CIs.tsv`.
 This file contains this information in a more consensed format, reporting only the upper and lower CIs for each cluster for each sample (in column `f_lb` and `f_ub` respectively).

+Lastly, the file ending in `_model_selection.tsv` shows how decifer selected the best value of K clusters.

 <a name="requirements"></a>
 ### System requirements